Hel semesterbostad

 Interior Highlights:

 Kitchen: Fully stocked with modern appliances including a dishwasher, washing machine, fridge/freezer, and microwave.
+Tea, coffee and sugar are provided.
 Ample chinaware and cookware are provided.
 Cleaning essentials such as washing up liquid, a surface cleaner and hand soap are on hand.

 Dining: Extendable dining table and four chairs (more can be provided if you have guests).